-Be prepared to have your vehicle searched for prohibited items (see sidebar) and stowaways.
+Be prepared to have your vehicle searched for prohibited items (see below) and stowaways.
 Keep this in mind when packing.
 After Gate, the Greeters will welcome you and give you your printed city map and other event information.

-This year the Gate will open at 12:01 am on Sunday, August 27, and close at 12 pm on Tuesday, September 5.
+This year the gate will open at 12:01 am on Sunday, August 26, and close at 12 pm on Tuesday, September 4.
 This does not extend the beginning and ending of the event itself.

-The official event start time is 6 pm on Sunday, August 27, and the event officially ends at 6 pm on Monday, September 4.
+The official event start time is 6 pm Sunday, August 26, and the event officially ends at 6 pm Monday, September 3.
 Before and after these start and end times, participants are to focus only on camp setup and breakdown.
-Complete arrival information can be found here: http://burningman.org/gate
+Complete arrival information can be found here: www.burningman.org/gate